 Further up the Etowah River we find Canton, the seat of Cherokee County.
 One road leads to Battle Ground (i.e. Ball Ground), another leads to the “Shoal Creek Post Office,” presumably an early reference to Waleska, which is just south of the intersection of Shoal Creek and what is now GA-140.
 Note also Buffington, one of the collection points for Cherokee Removal.

 Of course, one wonders how accurately this map represents this area as it was in the 1860s.* It was “compiled from the Cherokee land maps, from surveys of the Topl.
-Engrs., and from the state map of Georgia,” but there would have been very difficult for the Union cartographers to check anything before publication.
+Engrs., and from the state map of Georgia,” but it would have been very difficult for the Union cartographers to check anything before publication.
 It has certainly changed since then – unlike in Ohio (or Ontario), Georgia’s roads were not constructed on a grid, but were much more ad hoc in their arrangement, and as new roads were created, old ones disappeared.
 This process continues to be true to this day.

 Henry Schenck Tanner’s 1853 map of Georgia and Alabama has Kingston too far to the north, and Adairsville in Gordon County!